-Lineups take place at the Curran-Fromhold Correctional Facility (CFCF), 7901 State Road in Northeast Philadelphia, starting at 5:30 PM.
+Lineups take place at the Curran-Fromhold Correctional Facility (CFCF), 7901 State Road in Northeast Philadelphia, starting at 5:00 PM.
 You may want to bring a friend or family member with you for company and support.
-For a brochure with map and directions click HERE

-***Please do not forget to bring the lineup admission certificate and picture identification (drivers license, school identification, employment identification, etc.) with you to the lineup***
+***Please remember to bring photo identification (driver's license, school identification, employment identification, etc.) with you to the lineup***